pxheim/zettelkasten/blog-makszy-2023-how-to-train-your-designer.md

 > Why are we looking into the design process?

 Design is rooted in data, research and technical feasibility.
+Designers are engineers, not artists.

+> Why is CX mentioned in the title of a paragraph, but not really talked about?

+Software development inherently requires structure: there's little room for interpretation, and things must make sense logically.
+Conversely, designing, while also being rooted in data, does not ned to conform to the same level of rigor as development.
+This can often be a source of tension between developers and designers, but can be remedied by designers presenting clean and clear designs in a structured manner.

 # Design critique